makkarpov/explicits/README.md

 }
 ```

 If you don't use the `.assist()` method, `ImplicitSearch.Success` will always have `missingTypes` field empty, and simple `.construct(Nil)` is sufficient to get the final expression.
-Any missing implicit will fail the overall resolution process.
+Any missing implicit will fail the overall resolution process if assisted resolution is disabled.

 If you want to assist the compiler with implicit resolution: